-Two limitations must be noted in the mapped camera mode:
+Three limitations must be noted in the mapped camera mode:

-- All cameras are delayed so that in Live mode all cameras are on the same timecode. - Recalling local clips will not be instantly available: the network copy of the remote cameras should occur before the clip can be recalled.
+- All cameras are delayed so that in Live mode all cameras are on the same timecode. - Recalling local clips will not be instantly available: the network copy of the remote cameras should occur before the clip can be recalled. - The mapped camera mode is not available with configurations having more than 3 record channels.